Wellness for Artists: Music, Movement, and Mindfulness

 Lesson 12: Coordination of the Four Pillars

-• Weekly Section: Your Own Daily Practice
+• Practice Exercise: Your Own Daily Practice

 • Using the Four Pillars to Empower

-• Putting it All Together – Artist Self-Care
+• Putting It All Together – Artist Self-Care

 • Assignment 12: Creating Your Own Wellness Routine